Nepal Travel Guide

 It is easy to find ATMs and businesses in the city which accept cards (Visa, MasterCard, American Express), but less-so in rural areas.
 If you are considering trekking (Check Everest Base Camp Trekking), you will surely need cash.
 We recommend withdrawing money while still in your home country.
 And converting it to Nepalese rupees prior to departure as the safest choice.
 In Kathmandu, support options for both transferring money include Western Union and traveler’s checks.
 Plan a trip to Nepal for what it expected.

 Nepal offers on-arrival tourist visas at all international points of entry for almost every nationality.
 The visa is applied for, paid for, and provided at the point of entry.
 This means that in most cases no advanced planning or application is needed.
 Visa fees are 30 USD for 15 days, 50 USD for 30 days, and 125 USD for 90 days.
-For a list of countries whose citizens must acquire a visa piror to arrival.
-Visit the Nepali government’s Department of Immigration website at https://www.immigration.gov.np/page/tourist-visa.
+For a list of countries whose citizens must acquire a visa prior to arrival, visit the Nepali government’s Department of Immigration website at https://www.immigration.gov.np/page/tourist-visa.

 This website also provides information on eligibility for Gratis Visas and visa extensions.
-Note that you may require different permits for travel to different areas.
-Namely, if you are planning to travel to rural municipalities.
-Restricted areas (such as Upper Mustang), or conservation areas (like Annapurna).
-You may need to secure a Trekking Information Management System (TIMS) card either through your tour operator.
-Or the Tourist Service Center in Kathmandu, as well as pay for area specific entry permits.
-Happily, the fees for these permits are highly affordable.
+Note that you may require different trekking permits for travel to different areas.
+Namely, if you are planning to travel to rural municipalities, restricted areas (such as Upper Mustang), or conservation areas (like Annapurna).
+Trekking permits can vary significantly in cost depending on the location, with more preserved terrains such as Upper Mustang and Dolpo having higher charges.
+You may need to secure a Trekking Information Management System (TIMS) card either through your tour operator or the Tourist Service Center in Kathmandu, as well as pay for area-specific entry permits.
 Be sure to have a stack of passport-sized photos on hand to ease the process if you’re wanting to visit multiple areas.
 This Nepal travel guide has all crucial information above and keep in mind while travelling in Nepal.
-Contact us if you have any questions rather than the complied one-stop guide for travelling in Nepal.
+Contact us if you have any questions rather than the compiled one-stop guide for travelling in Nepal.

 In March 2022, Nepal removed barriers to on-arrival entries for unvaccinated travelers.
 While you still need a 72-hour negative PCR test result to board the plane and be eligible for the on-arrival visa, you do not need to present proof of vaccination.